JustOneMoreLine/lambda-calculus/README.md

 # Modified Lambda Calculus

 This project is a modified application that base from lambda calculus originally made by [@sgillespie](https://github.com/sgillespie).
-This modified lambda calculus is made for in hopes to fulfill a required task in my Functional Programming course.
+This modified lambda calculus is made to fulfill a required task in my Functional Programming course.

 # Introduction to Lambda Calculus